relativitydev/relativity-import-samples/README.md

 				.WithDefaultCultureInfo();

+NOTE: Please review the samples to find more about builders.
+***
-## General Import flow
+## General Import flow description
-The general flow includes several steps consisted in sending appropriate http request.
+The general flow includes several steps consisted in sending appropriate HTTP requests.

 1. **Create Import Job**

    Creates import job entity in particular workspace.
-Job is defined by its unique Id provided in the request which is used in the next steps.
+Job is defined by its unique Id generated by user and provided in the request which is used in the next steps.

 2. **Configure Import Job**

     Configures existing import job by defining sets of significant parameters including import type, its mode, field mapping.
+This step covers two configuration options:
+    - Documents Configuration

+    - Rdos Configuration.

-3. **Add one or multiple DataSources**  (optional) Creating data source entity (sets of its configuration) or entities for particular import job.
-Data source is identified by its unique Id provided in the request.
+3. **Add one or multiple DataSources**  (optional)

+    Creating data source entity or entities for particular import job.
+It represents the configuration that corresponds to dataset being imported.
+Data source is identified by its unique Id generated by user and provided in the request.
 Data source configuration includes path to “load file” and other significant parameters telling how data in load file will be read and interpreted by system.

     Many data sources can be added to the same import job.
 Data sources can be added both before job is started and after.

 4. **Begin Job**
-  Starts Import Job which enables the process of executing import data to workspace based on the configuration assigned in previous steps.
+  Starts Import Job which enables the process that schedules importing data to workspace based on the configuration assigned in previous steps.
+  Started job does not mean that data are instantly imported. however DataSources are added to the queue and scheduled by background mechanism.
+  The import Job state or data source state shows the current stage.

 5. **Add one or multiple DataSources**  (optional)

 6. **End Import Job**  (optional)
   Ends import job that was already started.
 It is optional step but it is highly recommended in case when no more data source is plan to be added for particular job.

-### Simple Import Documents Example flow
+## Example of Simple Import Documents Flow
 1.  **Create Import Job**

     > curl